Object Size Checking Built-in Functions#

 is similar to

-pointer points to, except that the size returned may not be a constant.
-This results in successful evaluation of object size estimates in a wider range of use cases and can be more precise than__builtin_object_size
+__builtin_object_sizein that it returns a number of bytes fromptrto the end of the objectptrpointer points to, except that the size returned may not be a constant.
+This results in successful evaluation of object size estimates in a wider range of use cases and can be more precise than__builtin_object_size, but it incurs a performance penalty since it may add a runtime overhead on size computation.
+Semantics oftypeas well as return values in case it is not possible to determine which objectsptrpoints to at compile time are the same as in the case of__builtin_object_size.

 There are built-in functions added for many common string operation